 Some of the weapons, sometimes more accurately called tools, are offered to government agencies or non-profit groups before selling them to the public.
 Both Kentucky and Washington, for example, let police and fire departments sift through the tools first.
 Such public protection agencies often find useful items like knives, tools and stun guns that would cost much more retail.
 California, meanwhile, donated hundreds of bottles of pepper spray to an abused women's group, while Washington donated Swiss Army knives to Boy Scouts and fingernail clippers and files to homeless shelters.

-If you're curious about the other interesting items that TSA screeners collect at airports that may end up at a warehouse near you, follow the links on the next page.
+If you're curious about the other interesting items that TSA screeners collect at airports that may end up at a warehouse near you, follow the links below.